EngineerKhan/Python-ML/README.md

 By November, 2024, I am expecting to add:

 - A couple of blogs on **Vector databases**.
-- A couple of blogs on some API examples.
+- A blog on some API examples.
-- A blog on Web Scraping.
+- Maybe a blog on Web Scraping.
+- A blog on Mathematical background.

 ### Suggestions?